ENCCS/cmake-workshop/content/dependencies.rst

    - You can also use the classic Unix tool ``pkg-config`` to find software dependencies, but this is not as robust as the CMake-native ``Find<package>`` modules.
-   - You can also download dependencies at configure-time with the ``FetchContent`` module.